Is your home office chair destroying your body? Herman Miller wants to help

 The Herman Miller Group—which also owns Design Within Reach and Hay, among other furniture brands—has taken a financial hit this year.
 In the quarter ending in mid-September, sales across all brands fell 13% compared to last year.
 While the company’s home office sales have been trending upwards, it had previously made the majority of its revenue through corporate contracts, which have suffered as offices remain closed.
 Its corporate sales have declined by nearly a quarter compared to last year.

-Probst says Herman Miller was expecting an eventual shift to remote work, but the pandemic sped it up.
+Propst says Herman Miller was expecting an eventual shift to remote work, but the pandemic sped it up.
 In response, the company accelerated its timeline for opening these stores as well.
 Now, the brand is focused on trying to convince individuals, not just companies, that a well-designed chair is worth the investment.
 “This is a new concept for Herman Miller that is particularly relevant given the pandemic, but we think it will have legs long after this period,” says Propst.
 “We’ve observed that many customers have already done their research and have narrowed their choices.
 They’re coming into the store to validate their choice, and our goal is to create a seamless experience for them.”